-Include a description of the facilities available to support the educational and professional development of students.
-Include an overview of major equipment available to students for learning and/or research and describe any commitments or plans (if any) for major facilities and/or equipment during the next eight years.
+Include a description of the laboratory facilities available to support the research of students.
+Include an overview of major equipment available to students for research and describe any commitments or plans (if any) for major research facilities and/or equipment during the next eight years.

-Include a description of the scholarly and/or professional resources and facilities available to students to support their scholarship and professional development.
+In non-laboratory disciplines, include a description of the scholarly resources and facilities available to students to support their research.